expo/expo/docs/versions/v26.0.0/sdk/facedetector.md

 ## Known issues

 - Android does not recognize faces that aren't aligned with the interface (top of the interface matches top of the head).
+- You cannot use this without detaching.
+More information [here](https://docs.expo.io/versions/latest/expokit/advanced-expokit-topics#enabling-optional-expo-modules-on-ios)

 ## Comprehensive Example